WisdomAmuzu/WisdomAmuzu/README.md

 - 👋 Hi, I'm Wisdom
-I am studying Information Technology<br />
-I've always been curious about comoputers and how they function<br />
-nad that's the reason I am into Computer Programming and the likes.<br />
-I would like to connect with others like me so we can "talk tech"<br />
 This is where I upload all my codes to document my journey to become a senior Software Engineer.<br />

 <!---